 “Media and Motivation: The Effect of Performance Pay on Writers and Content” with Ivan Balbuzanov and Emilia Tjernström.
-[Job Market Paper]
+[Draft]

 Abstract: We show that output-based performance pay increases overall productivity in an environment where agents choose how many tasks to undertake and how to allocate effort across them.
 In an online news firm in Kenya, journalists produce articles, choosing effort levels and topics with heterogeneous marginal returns.
 We exploit a field experiment in an online news firm in Kenya, which pays citizen-journalists for articles.
 The writers choose how many articles to write, on what topics, and how much effort to invest.
 Writers were randomly allocated either to a contract paying a flat rate per article or to a contract that is linear in the number of pageviews.
 The output-contingent contract reduces the number of submitted articles and incentivizes higher per-article effort–findings that are in line with our theoretical predictions.
 This results in a seventy-five percent increase in productivity.
 Our study shows that output-based incentive contracts have implications for journalists’ effort and content choices, with short and long-term implications for profitability and for the quality of news.

-“Confidence and Information Usage: Evidence from Soil Testing in India” with Patrick Ward (Draft)
+“Confidence and Information Usage: Evidence from Soil Testing in India” with Ram Fishman, Avinash Kishore, and Patrick Ward [Draft]

 “The Role of Learning on Technology Adoption” with Patrick Ward